Hello Prospective New Instructor Candidates!

 Instructor Assistant Training Program

-For those not able to attend or complete the December training, or for younger candidates (minimum age 14) interested in getting an early start of becoming instructors, we have our Instructor Assistant program.
-Those enrolled in this program receive the same season pass deal ($90 plus tax) as regular instructors, and must commit to two days (same as with our regular staff) a week to our programs (one of which must be on the weekend for training).
+For those not able to attend or complete the December training, or for younger candidates (minimum age 14 unless approved by the Training Director) interested in getting an early start of becoming instructors, we have our Instructor Assistant program.
+Those enrolled in this program receive the same season pass deal (~$150 plus tax) as regular instructors, and must commit to two days (same as with our regular staff) a week to our programs (one of which must be on the weekend for training).
 Instructor Assistants will help out instructors and shadow classes on one day, and receive on hill training in instructing and skiing/riding.
-These are non-paid positions, and to be eligible one must have approval by the Training Director.
+These are volunteer positions that are non-paid, and to be eligible one must have approval by the Training Director.
 We have only a limited number of slots for these positions, and they will be issued on a competitive basis.
+SKIBACS is a non-profit club.

 As for qualifications, you don’t have to be a ‘red hot’ skier/rider to be an instructor.
 Few people are when they first started instructing.
 We like to emphasize the second half of the name Ski ‘INSTRUCTOR’.
 It is much more important for someone to be a good communicator and listener, with a visible degree of enthusiasm in sharing, than a ‘hot’ skier/rider.
 Beginner instructors need to be parallel skiers (or equivalent for snowboarders, you can shape round turns with some carving on blue terrain) who are comfortable linking turns on blue terrain, and like to try an occasional foray down a black diamond for the challenge.
 As long as your technique has no blatant problems (that would provide a visual image that would mislead or confuse a beginning student), we will work with you to improve your skiing/riding.
 In fact, if becoming a better skier/rider is a goal of yours, instructing is a great path to rapid skill advancement.